-Cowboys are known to ask for upfront cash payments, so be careful.
+Less reliable tradespeople are known to ask for upfront cash payments, so be careful.

-It’s always best to pay for segments of work once it's completed, as you can check the standard before parting with your money
+It’s always best to pay for segments of work once they’re completed.
+That way, you can check the standard before parting with your money.

 Ask for VAT invoices, get a signed receipt for every payment you make, and keep all the paperwork for your records.